Wendi Richter: The Original Screwjob (1985)

 In 1985, after losing and then regaining the title from rival Leilani Kai at the inaugural WrestleMania, Richter was scheduled to defend her title at Madison Square Garden on November 25 of that same year against a mysterious masked opponent known only as The Spider.
 During the match, The Spider broke from the planned events and pinned Richter's shoulders to the mat.
 The referee—who was in on the plan—delivered a swift three count, despite Richter kicking out after a count of one.
 Richter ignored the bell and continued to attack The Spider, unmasking the new champion to reveal that it was The Fabulous Moolah in disguise.
-Interviewed for The Fabulous Moolah episode of the 2019 documentary series Dark Side of the Ring, Richter claimed she had no idea that Moolah was The Spider that evening until she unmasked her.

-It was reported that the plan to rid Richter of the title was concocted by WWF Chairman Vince McMahon, who brought in Moolah after Richter refused to sign a new contract with the WWF.
-Richter, however, claims she was still under her original five-year contract, but that she regularly had disagreements with McMahon about her compensation.
+It was reported that the plan to rid Richter of the title was concocted by WWF Chairman Vince McMahon, who brought in Moolah after Richter allegedly refused to sign a new contract with the WWF.
+Richter, however, claims she was still under her original five-year contract, though she did regularly have disagreements with McMahon about her compensation.
 She also claims that when she arrived at the arena that day, she was surprised to find Moolah backstage, as she never showed up to events at which she was not scheduled to wrestle.
 After the match, an infuriated Richter left the arena in her wrestling gear, took a cab to the airport, and booked herself on a flight out of New York.
 Afterward, she never spoke to Moolah again.

-Independent circuit (1987–2005)
+Later career (1987–2005)

 Upon leaving the WWF, Richter wrestled in Puerto Rico, Japan, and throughout the United States in independent promotions.
 In Puerto Rico's World Wrestling Council, she traded the WWC Women's Championship with Monster Ripper, holding the belt twice: once in May 1987 and once in July 1987.

 Richter surfaced in the American Wrestling Association (AWA) in 1987 to challenge champion Madusa Miceli for the AWA Women's Championship, winning the title in December 1988.
 On December 13, 1988, she participated in a mixed tag team match at SuperClash III with partners The Top Guns (Ricky Rice and Derrick Dukes) against Badd Company (Paul Diamond and Pat Tanaka) and Madusa Miceli.
 Richter's team won the match when she pinned Miceli.

+She wrestled only a few times in the 1990s.

 On January 29, 2005, Richter appeared at WrestleReunion in an eight-woman tag team match (teaming with Bambi, Malia Hosaka, and Jenny Taylor) wrestling against Sherri Martel, Peggy Lee Leather, Krissy Vaine, and Amber O'Neal.
 In August of that same year, Richter appeared at the second WrestleReunion event, WrestleReunion 2, in a six-person tag team match.